Brian Johnson (American football coach)

-Brian Delance Johnson (born February 16, 1987) is an American professional football coach and former quarterback who is the assistant head coach and offensive pass game coordinator for the Washington Commanders of the National Football League (NFL).
-He has been an offensive coordinator for the NCAA's Utah Utes, Houston Cougars, and Florida Gators and the NFL's Philadelphia Eagles.
+Brian Delance Johnson (born February 16, 1987) is an American professional football coach and former quarterback who is a senior offensive assistant for the Los Angeles Rams of the National Football League (NFL).
+He was previously an offensive coordinator for the NCAA's Utah Utes, Houston Cougars, and Florida Gators and the NFL's Philadelphia Eagles.
 Johnson played college football at Utah and was briefly a member of the United Football League's (UFL) New York Sentinels in 2009.

 Early life

 Johnson was born on February 16, 1987, in Barrett Station, Texas.
 He attended Robert E. Lee High School, where he lettered in football and basketball.
-During his senior year in 2003, in which he took over starting quarterback duties from Drew Tate, Johnson passed for 2,900 yards and 33 touchdowns and rushed for 540 yards with 12 touchdowns.
+During his senior year in 2003, in which he became the starting quarterback over Drew Tate, Johnson passed for 2,900 yards and 33 touchdowns and rushed for 540 yards with 12 touchdowns.
 Johnson was named the district's Most Valuable Player, first-team all-district, and second-team all-state.
 After graduating early, Johnson was a two-star recruit coming out of high school, not being ranked among the top quarterback prospects of his class.
 Johnson was recruited by Utah, Illinois and Louisiana Tech.

 Playing career

 College

 Johnson played college football for the Utah Utes.
-As a true freshman in 2004, Johnson saw action in ten games as back-up to Heisman Trophy finalist Alex Smith.
-He passed for a touchdown and ran for another, while he compiled a 129.7 passer rating.
+As a true freshman in 2004, Johnson saw action in ten games as backup to Heisman Trophy finalist Alex Smith.
+He tossed for a touchdown and ran for another, with a 129.7 passer rating.

-In 2005, Johnson took over as starting quarterback, where he remained for the first ten games until a season-ending knee injury against New Mexico on November 12.
+In 2005, Johnson took over as starting quarterback, where he remained for the first ten games until a knee injury against New Mexico ended his season on November 12.
 He finished the season with 2,892 passing yards and 18 touchdowns.
 Against Wyoming, he was named the Mountain West Conference (MWC) Offensive Player of the Week for completing 32-of-45 passes for 384 yards and four touchdowns, while rushing for 67 yards and a touchdown.
 He was first in the MWC and fourth nationwide in total offensive yards with an average 337.0 yards per game, and second in the MWC in passing yardage with 289.2 yards per game.
 The Utes' record with Johnson at quarterback in 2005 was 5–5, before ultimately finishing the season 7–5.

 After undergoing surgery on December 1, 2005, to correct his knee injury, Johnson redshirted his third year in order to convalesce during the 2006 season.
 In 2007, Johnson returned to see action in 11 games, ten of which he started.
 In the first game of the season against Oregon State, he injured his shoulder and subsequently missed two following games.
 He finished the season with 2,636 passing yards and 24 touchdowns.
 In the 2007 Poinsettia Bowl against Navy, Johnson completed 20-of-25 passes for 226 yards and a touchdown, while he rushed for 69 yards and one touchdown.
 For his performance, he was named the 2007 Poinsettia Bowl's Most Valuable Player.